ambientkit/ambientkit.github.io/docs/architecture/barebones.md

 go mod tidy -compat=1.17
 ```

-Start the application. `AMB_DOTENV=true` tells the application to load the session key from the `.env` file.
+Start the app. `AMB_DOTENV=true` tells the app to load the session key from the `.env` file.

 ```bash
 AMB_DOTENV=true go run main.go
 ```

-You should be able to access the application at: http://localhost:8080
+You should be able to access the app at: http://localhost:8080

-The application will output this message because there are no pages yet: `404 Darn, we cannot find the page.`
+The app will output this message because there are no pages yet: `404 Darn, we cannot find the page.`